ringcentral/ringcentral-api-docs/docs/glip_api.md

+# Glip Messaging

-**RingCentral Glip** is a messaging application, both web and desktop, providing built-in chat, tasks, calendar, file/screen sharing, video conferencing and other useful tools.
+RingCentral Glip is a messaging application, both web and desktop, providing built-in chat, tasks, calendar, file/screen sharing, video conferencing and other useful tools.

-With **Glip API** you can automate conversational communications, easily synchronize notifications into a single location (greatly reducing email), programmatically generate Glip message post content, and you can even couple the new Glip API resources to operate with AI or Machine Learning to solve advanced use cases.
+With the Glip API you can automate conversational communications, easily synchronize notifications into a single location (greatly reducing email), programmatically generate Glip message post content, and you can even couple the new Glip API resources to operate with AI or Machine Learning to solve advanced use cases.

-Now Glip API provides you with the following functionality scope (base URL `/restapi/v1.0`):
+The Glip API provides you with the following functionality scope (base URL `/restapi/v1.0`):

 - send messages  - `POST /glip/posts`
 - read messages filtered by chat  - `GET /glip/posts`